thompson-ad/graphbook/NOTES.md

 A component is uncontrolled whenever the value is not set by a property through React, but only saved and taken from the real browser DOM.
 The value of an input is then retrieved from a reference to the DOM Node and is not managed and taken from Reacts component state.

+### Stateless Functions

+A lot of the react we have written can be written as stateless functions